 The lead is a little short at 1.4m so make sure you combine it with a decent length EHU cable.
 It’s not the quietest of heaters but I’m generally OK with the noise of fans when I sleep.
 I also noticed that it was much warmer to touch than the Kampa heaters.
 Definitely worth reading some of the safety advice about them below.

 3. Best Radiator Electric Heater for Camping (and most efficient!): Oypla 2000w

-The advantage of the electric oil filled radiator is that it’s silent.
+The advantage of the electric oil filled radiator (Amazon) is that it’s silent.
 The fan heaters do make a noise, albeit very quiet so if noise is a real issue for you, I’d recommend the Oypla oil-filled radiator as your best bet.

 It has three power settings which cater for varying EHU power supplies between campsites at 1000w, 1500w and 2000w.
 Even at the 2000w you’re still unlikely to trip most campsite electrical points.
 It also comes with overheat protection and a great thermostat which allows you to set the temperature and it’ll turn on and off accordingly (though I found it just stayed on whilst camping outdoors).